hbaptiste/linker/README.md

   ```
   First we create an instance of the linker.
 Then we add some functions the queue with link().
-  We provide a callback to the onComplete method that will be called when all the function will be executed.
+  We provide a callback to the onComplete method that will be called when all the functions will be executed.
   When we are done, we start to process the queue with end().

   That was easy.
 Now, as we are coding in JavaScript, asynchronous things will happen in you code!